 - problems with your eyesight (this is rare)

 Complications are when problems occur during or after a procedure.
-Specific complications of general anaesthesia are uncommon but can include the following.
+Complications of general anaesthesia can include the following.

 - A serious allergic reaction – this is called anaphylaxis.
-This may be triggered by the anaesthesia or another medicine, for example, antibiotics, but it’s very rare.
+It may be triggered by the anaesthesia or another medicine, for example antibiotics, but it’s very rare.
 Anaphylaxis is thought to affect between one in 10,000 and one in 20,000 people who have an anaesthetic.
 Your anaesthetist will be on hand to treat you immediately if you do develop anaphylaxis.

-- Dental or lip damage – this isn’t usually serious but it can happen if your anaesthetist inserts a tube into your mouth.
-About five in 100 people who have an anaesthetic may have damage to their lips and about one in 4,500 people who have an anaesthetic will have damage to their teeth that needs to be repaired.
+- Damage to your teeth, lips or tongue – this isn’t usually serious but it can happen if your anaesthetist inserts a tube into your mouth.
+About one in 20 people who have a general anaesthetic may have minor damage to their lips, such as a cut or bruise.
+About one in 4,500 people who have a general anaesthetic will have damage to their teeth that needs to be repaired.

-- There is a very small risk of dying during general anaesthesia although it can be difficult to tell whether this is because of the anaesthetic or another risk of your procedure.
-It’s important to remember that the risk is very rare – it’s not possible to be definite but it’s thought that about one in 100,000 people who have a general anaesthetic will die.
+- There is a very small risk of dying during general anaesthesia.
+However, it can be difficult to tell whether this is because of the anaesthetic or another risk of your procedure.
+It’s important to remember that the risk is very small.
+It’s not possible to be definite but it’s thought that about one in 100,000 people who have a general anaesthetic die.

-The exact reasons why you may develop POCD aren’t fully understood at present.
-However, it appears to be more likely after heart surgery.
+The exact reasons why you may develop awareness under general anaesthesia aren't fully understood at present.
+Awareness appears to be more likely if you're having:

 What is the risk of memory loss or confusion after general anaesthesia?

-After having a general anaesthetic, you may become confused for some time afterwards.
+After having a general anaesthetic, you may feel confused or have trouble with your memory for some time afterwards.
 Sometimes you may not be able to remember things, such as your name or why you're in hospital.
 You may behave differently from usual, for example, you may be aggressive, anxious or withdrawn.

 You’re more likely to develop confusion after your general anaesthetic if you: